YaoYinYing/PPRCODE_Guideline/README.md

 Less than three minutes.

 ### _Q_: Is my submission job accessible to others?
 Before the submission, an identical job ID is generated to specify your sequence.
+The job is invisible without the job ID.

 ### _Q_: How much sequence can I submit in one submission?
 One sequence per request is recommended.
-You should **refresh** the web page before submission.
+You should always **refresh** the web page before submission.

 ### _Q_: How much time do I have before my job is removed in server?
 Jobs may be removed **one week after they complete** to conserve disk space, and their result pages will also be unavailable.